The mind is largely a black box that is inaccessible to its owner—Timothy D. Wilson, Redirect, 2011

 The traditions that most influence my compositions are those of Western art music, and my principle artistic interests are concert and theater music.
 I was classically trained as a performer (French horn), and my works are composed with classically-trained performers in mind.
 But I also enjoy a number of other kinds of music, and my compositions often meld together elements from diverse traditions, whether folk, popular, or art music.

 Many of the composers whose works I most admire have done the same, and I often use the music of these composers as touchstones.
 Key examples of composers whose works I’ve studied in this regard are Monteverdi, C.P.E.
 Bach, Mozart, Berlioz, Chopin, Bizet, Verdi, Tchaikovsky, Mahler, early Stravinsky, and late Bartók.
 I have enjoyed and studied the music of many other composers (including current ones), and I have also studied some jazz, folk, and popular music, particularly Americana and Latin American music.

-But I found that studying works by the classical composers listed above proved especially helpful in identifying some of my deepest aesthetic preferences.
+But studying works by the classical composers listed above has proven especially helpful in identifying some of my deepest aesthetic preferences.
 Having had numerous peak experiences while listening to their music, studying particularities in their scores helped me to identify a number of stylistic qualities that (for me) trigger strong physiological responses.
-For me these responses occur not by intellectual choice, but spring from sudden, unanticipated visceral excitement.
+These responses occur not by intellectual choice, but spring from sudden, unanticipated visceral excitement.